Jinhu-Wang/Extracting-ungulate-trails-in-wetlands-using-3D-point-clouds-obtained-from-airborne-laser-scanning/ReadMe.md

 To use the scripts, a `C++` compiler such as `g++`, `gcc`, `msvc`, or `clang++` must be installed.

-### Python Code

-The Python scripts can be run either on Google Colab or in a local environment, provided that the required packages are correctly installed.

 ## Usage Instructions